ilex-paraguariensis/yerbamate/README.md

 ## Project Structure 📁

-Maté projects are organized into the following structure with modularity in mind.
+Deep learning projects can be organized into the following structure with modularity and seperation of concerns in mind.
 This offers a clean and organized codebase that is easy to maintain and is sharable out-of-the-box.